Our Aim

 Claiming funding

-For funding to be released for the district NPNP lead the following form must be completed annually: Notification and release of funding
+For funding to be released (initially and on an ongoing basis) for the district NPNP lead the following form must be completed annually: Notification and release of funding

 Post-appointment – dependent on previous knowledge/experience

-- Introduction to the Connexional NPNP team, Funding Officer, Pioneering and Church Planting Officer, and Church at the Margins Officer.
+- Introduction to the Connexional NPNP team, Director of New Churches, Pioneering and Church Planting Officer, Church at the Margins Officer and Mission Funding Officer.
+And knowledge of how to contact them to arrange meetings locally.

 - Introduction to the NPNP Guide, especially fruitfulness markers.